The Club has an active and well-attended programme for girls and boys aged from 7 to 14 years of age.

 In our practice we follow our principles.
 We work with your child, to follow their energy and divert them to safe and sensitive practice.
 Through their practice of Aikido they will develop “self discipline” and ways to control not only themselves but others.

-For information about fees, see here: Training Fees.
+For information about class times and fees, see here: Training Fees

-Learn about the Dojo’s etiquette and procedures here
+Learn about the Dojo’s etiquette and procedures: Dojo Booklet

 Want to Register your child?

-Download the application/indemnity form, fill it in and bring it along with your child, to their first class.
+Download the application form, fill it in and bring it along with your child, to their first class.